sleemanj/pcb-test-pattern/README.md

 Below those are some common footprint sizes, 1206, 0805, 0603 and 0402

-At the very bottom is an SOD-80 (minimelf) resistor, for no particular reason.
+At the very bottom is an SOD-80 (minimelf) diode, for no particular reason other than I like the name melf.

 UV Tuning Usage
 ===============